domgom/kontr/README.md

 Current version is 1.0.0-SNAPSHOT and although is fairly usable please consider it **EXPERIMENTAL** with DSL interfaces SUBJECT TO POSSIBLE CHANGES.

 ## Requirements
-The recommended versions are the latest one available:
+The recommended versions are the latest ones available:
 - Java 21 or higher
 - Kotlin 1.9.22 or higher

-No support to other versions is provided although it should be possible to downgrade without much effort.
+No support to other versions is provided, although it should be possible to downgrade without much effort.
+You can use the `kontr-examples` pom.xml as a good starting point for your project, in includes asserj and json unit to for convenient assertion writing.
 ## DSL examples
 This is the simplest usage example:
 ```kotlin